Common Mistakes to Avoid During Code Reviews

 As a code reviewer, base your reviews on the established team and organizational coding standards.
 Imposing the coding standards that reviewers personally follow should not serve as a baseline for the reviews.

-Balancing the code for simplicity
+Balancing the Code for Simplicity

 Reviewing a code can sometimes lead to the practice of striving for perfection.
 Overanalyzing the code can lead to this.
 Instead, as a code reviewer, focus on improving readability and following the best practices.